PunishXIV/Splatoon/Presets/Dawntrail/Raids/Occult Crescent - The Forked Tower - Blood.md

 ```
 https://github.com/PunishXIV/Splatoon/raw/refs/heads/main/SplatoonScripts/Generic/CloseReplayWindows.cs
 ```
-> !Important
+> [!NOTE]
 > Some of these presets are made by ToolerOfLight and translated to English.
-Visit this link for originals.
+[Visit this link for originals.](https://tooleroflight.blog.jp/)

 # General
 ```